 Momentous change swept through Egypt in 2011 following the popular uprising that prompted the resignation of President Hosni Mubarak.
-With the new administration mired in political discord and financial crisis, the promise of a better, fairer society has failed to materialize in many crucial respects, however.
-The structural changes needed to eradicate entrenched patterns of poverty, inequality and exclusion have been pushed to one side, with socio-economic reform instead bowing to market pressures to reduce the budget deficit at all cost.
+In the years since, the country has been mired in political instability and an acute financial crisis.
+The promise of a better, fairer society has failed to materialize in many crucial respects.

 by Victoria Wisniewski, Ignacio Saiz and Kevin Donegan